jarviss4334/loversworld/README.md

 ---

-## 🛠️ Setup

-bash
-git clone <your-repo-link>
-cd <project-folder>
-npm install
-npm start

 💡 How It Works

 Enter your name

-Join the global chat
+Join the  chat

-Create a private room → Receive a 4-digit PIN

-Share PIN with your partner

-Chat privately with full isolation from global chat
+Chat privately with full confidence

+Those wo need the music mode in the 3 dot menu
+   *Fork the Repo
+   *Add enviiornment variable on render
+   *SET MUSIC_ENABLED=true(off by default)
+   *enjoy the songs which can be altered in the pc

 🆘 Need Help or Want Custom Features?
 <p align="center"> <a href="https://wa.me/<918129927512>" target="_blank"> <img src="https://img.shields.io/badge/Message%20Me%20on%20WhatsApp-25D366?style=for-the-badge&logo=whatsapp&logoColor=white" /> </a> </p>